-This is what I have learned to try to offer as a chaplain-less words and more presence.
-A presence that reminds people that when it comes to spirituality there are no experts or specialists, only practitioners.
-There are only those who are trying daily to be more like Christ and to live out what it means to follow him.
-At a minimum, following him means being willing to leave our security and take the message of God's grace to the door of every heart.
+This is what I have learned to offer as a chaplain- less words and more presence.
+A presence that reminds people that when it comes to spirituality there are no experts or specialist, only practitioners.
+Those who are trying daily to be more like Christ and to live out what it means to follow him.
+To accomplish this, we must always be willing to leave our security behind and take the message of God's grace to the door of every heart.